leboff/ha-pyonstar/README.md

 The integration requests diagnostic data for:
 - ODOMETER
+- Tire Pressure
-- EV BATTERY LEVEL (for electric vehicles)
+- Various EV-specific data (for electric vehicles)

 ## Notes

-This is a simplified version of the OnStar integration, focusing on stability and core functionality.
-Binary sensors and additional sensors have been removed to improve reliability.
+This integration polls the OnStar API at regular intervals:
+- Diagnostic data is requested every 2 minutes
+- Location data is requested every 2 minutes

 ## Future Development

-This simplified version serves as a base to iterate upon.
+This integration serves as a base to iterate upon.
 Future enhancements may include:
-- Adding back binary sensors once data retrieval is confirmed to be stable
-- Adding additional sensor types as needed
-- Improving command reliability and response handling
+- Binary sensors for additional vehicle status information
+- Additional command support as the OnStar API evolves
+- UI improvements and automatic vehicle discovery